 Lately, my brand new secret obsession is avocados.
 I have them on eggs, rice bowls, bagels, toast, breakfast, lunch, dinner, you name it!
 They’re in season here and I usually find them on sale, so I’m trying to use them s much as I can before they go out of season.
 My favorite thing about avocados is their creamy texture and the fact that they are a super healthy source of fat.
 So I finally realized how ridiculously easy it is to make avocado dressing and how seriously delicious it is!

 You know it’s going to be a great day when you dress your salad up with this delicious creamy avocado dressing.
-Not to hammer all of you vinaigrette salad dressers out there, but I’m on time creamy dressing all the wayyyy.
+Not to hammer all of you vinaigrette salad dressers out there, but I’m on time creamy dressing all the way.
 Like seriously, who can turn down creamy dressing?!
 I sure can’t.
-Ever since I can remember, I’ve always prefered creamy dressings. whether it was caesar, thousand island, or the classic ranch, I just can never get enough.
+Ever since I can remember, I’ve always preferred creamy dressings. whether it was Caesar, thousand islands, or the classic ranch, I just can never get enough.

 Also, I will be sharing a salad recipe that pairs perfectly with this yummy dressing soon.
 Keep your eyes peeled for it and give this recipe a try on different types of salads and let me know how it turns out for you!

 - 1 Avocado